PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 These observations motivated the development of a new model, based on standard likelihood theory and standard training techniques, and suitable as an inference tool to replace EDNA.
-This was the "UniteEM" effort led by Nigel Delaney, resulting in the "Arrow" model.
+The new generative model paradigm is called "Arrow" and has been pioneered by Nigel Delaney and is implemented in two different code bases.
+The code for inferring the HMM parameters of the model is implemented in a hybrid R and C++ codebase called "UniteEM".
+With the inferred parameters, the HMM can be used to infer single/multi-molecule consensus sequences.
+The CCS inference model is implemented in the pure C++ "unanimity" code base.